 The workshop being organized by doctoral researcher, Marion Lean, Schoool of Design, Royal College of Art, with Anne Toomey, Head of Textiles, Royal College of Art, as a piece of practice-led research, towards the development of transdisciplinary working.
 It incorporates thinking from behavior change, textiles and Human Computer Interaction Design, and will broaden understanding about how these fields might successfully collaborate to influence industry practice and policy making around public health persuasion to increase physical activity amongst adults.

-The workshop will take place in July & August 2018.
+The workshop will take place on 16th August 2018.
 Participation will be by invitation only.
 The organisers will be sharing some of their findings in an exhibition at the London Design Festival and across the design community via relevant networks and our website, so watch this space.

 Image: interactive physical data collection device which Marion Lean showed last year